rails/rails/guides/source/active_support_instrumentation.md

 * What instrumentation can provide.
 * The hooks inside the Rails framework for instrumentation.
-* Adding a subscriber to a hook.
+* How to add a subscriber to a hook.
-* Building a custom instrumentation implementation.
+* How to build a custom instrumentation implementation.

 --------------------------------------------------------------------------------